Parkinson's

 • Muscle stiffness, muscle tension and difficulty in relaxation.

-• Changes in speech, speaking softly, more monotone.
+• Speech changes, speaking softly, more monotone.

 • Changes in facial expression, loss of expressiveness.